lugsantistebanji/WCS-IA/Projet/rapport.md

 		SELECT DISTINCT YEAR(orders.orderDate) AS year FROM orders ),
 	categories AS (
-		SELECT DISTINCT productlines.productLine AS category FROM productlines ),
+		SELECT productlines.productLine AS category FROM productlines
+	),
 	min_date AS (
 	SELECT